mcohen01/amazonica/README.md

 ### Authentication
 All of the functions take as their first argument an explicit map of credentials, with keys :access-key and :secret-key, and optional :endpoint.
+(Default endpoint is "us-east-1")

 ```clj
 (def cred {:access-key "aws-access-key"